 If you like to get your run out of the way first thing, you’ll be familiar with the breakfast dilemma.
 Get up early and have breakfast or enjoy an extra hour in bed?
 If you’re going out for less than an hour, go ahead and keep hitting snooze, your body should have enough stored glycogen to get you through on an empty stomach.

 If you’re heading out on a long run you’re going to benefit from putting something easily digestible in the tank.
-If you can’t bear to get up an hour earlier to eat some porridge or a bagel for breakfast before you lace up, try a Veloforte Pronto bar to give you some quickly absorbed energy and top it up on the run with the fuel that works best for you mid-run.
+If you can’t bear to get up an hour earlier to eat some porridge or a bagel for breakfast before you lace up, try a Veloforte Avanti bar to give you some quickly absorbed energy and top it up on the run with the fuel that works best for you mid-run.
+If you find you’re in need of a caffeine boost on an early morning run, our Doppio gels deliver 75mg of natural caffeine as well as energy-boosting carbs.

 Just like you wouldn’t run a marathon in brand new shoes (we hope!), don’t try anything new nutritionally on race day or the day before.
 Training for an event is not just about putting one foot in front of the other, it’s also your chance to work out a nutrition strategy.
 Experiment with different foods throughout your training and try eating at different times before your run to find what works for you, doesn’t upset your stomach and gives you nice, even energy.